CAJan93/docker_cheat_sheet/kubernetes/CKAD/core_concepts/README.md

   - Only pods/services within cluster can talk to this service
 - NodePort
   - Exposes node port to **external** caller
+  - Opens a port on the node of the service and the service will then forward the request to the pod
 - LoadBalancer
   - **External** IP, acts as load balancer
   - Useful if you combine this with load balancer of cloud provider
 - ExternalName
   - **External** name, mapped to DNS service

 # 9. Snippets